dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

     more than four digits to the left of the decimal place, they are not replaced with zeros.)

+7. (Optional) Select an **Output category combo**.
+This dropdown will only show if the selected data element has category-combos attached to it.
+If this is the case, you can select which categoryCombo you would like to use.

 7. Select a **Period type**.

 8. Assign one or more organisation unit levels.
 The output value will be